 The strategy behind all this blue language from the yellows is that it gets a bit more attention than Danny Alexander telling a newspaper he’s a bit miffed would, just as David Cameron’s ‘effing Tories’ line got more attention in the Scottish referendum.

-But the junior partner in the coalition does need to talk about what it wants to do as well as what it doesn't - and work out how to get equal attention for it so that it doesn't just seem to be obsessed with talking about what it hates.
+But the junior partner in the coalition does need to talk about what it wants to do as well as what it doesn’t – and work out how to get equal attention for it so that it doesn’t just seem to be obsessed with talking about what it hates.
 Today Vince Cable, as well as talking a lot about the ways in which he had beaten the Tories into submission on foreign students and the net migration target and criticising the plan to freeze working aged benefits and cut taxes, also defended the controversial Transatlantic Trade and Investment Partnership.
-He told a ministerial Q&A session that though this was 'curate's egg' of a policy, there were many myths about it, particularly on how it would affect the NHS.
-He even said he'd invited 38 Degrees for a meeting to discuss the agreement, which had 'a good Liberal principle' at its heart, but that the campaign group hadn't taken him up on that offer.
+He told a ministerial Q&A session that though this was ‘curate’s egg’ of a policy, there were many myths about it, particularly on how it would affect the NHS.